gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - ~~Fails if `setDefaultImplementation` is called multiple times~~
 - ~~Empty @ComponentType method implementation is ok: no factory registered~~

-### Story: Plugin declares the binary types and default implementations for a custom component
+### Story: Plugin declares the binary types and default implementations for a custom component (DONE)

 This story provides a simple way for developers to specify the binary types that are relevant for a particular custom component.